shfx/lazy-module-loader/README.md

 ## Module format

-Modules utilize the CommonJS format, they can define the `async init()` method which is used to inject the references to dependencies.
+Modules utilize the CommonJS format, they can define the `async init()` method which is used to inject references to dependencies.

 ```js
 let Sevice;